 12. Diverse and integrated local supply chains

-over 10 years across 33 projects
+increase in jobs over 10 years across 33 projects

 Rewilding boosts and diversifies jobs